TheCamilovisk/ChurnPredictionApp/README.md

 ## Run locally

-First of all, before you deploy this to solution into an EC2 instance, you can test it locally on you machine.
+First of all, before you deploy this solution to an EC2 instance, you can test it locally on you machine.
 For this, enter the api folder, and follow the instructions on how to [create the model file][create-model-file] used for inference.
 You can either choose to use the created model file or save it to an S3 bucket.

 With the `.joblib` model file create, open the [docker-compose file][docker-compose-file] in the root directory of this repository.
 Now, you have two options:

 ### Use the local model file

 The model training script will create the `.joblib` file in path `api/models/lr_model.joblib`.
-So, you just need to make the uncomment the follwoing lines.
+So, you just need to uncomment the following lines.

 ```
 # volumes: